LaLa Anthony Serves Disco Barbie Realness In Her Latest Instagram Post - NewsBreak

 If you ask me, Anthony is just getting started.
 Just two weeks ago she hosted Vogue’s Met Gala Livestream and earlier this year she announced she will be a regular on Starz hit show BMF .
 The actress has been in her fashion and acting bag, and we love this for her.DON’T MISS… LaLa Anthony’s Fashion Evolution Over The Years Lala Catches The Bouquet At Naturi Naughton’s Wedding And Hilariously Celebrates On Instagram: ‘I Told Y’all It’s Tasha & Keisha Til The End’ LaLa Anthony Serves Curves In A White Monogram Dior Set

-The post LaLa Anthony Serves Disco Barbie Realness In Her Latest Instagram Post appeared first on HelloBeautiful .
+The post LaLa Anthony Serves Disco Barbie Realness In Her Latest Instagram Post appeared first on The Buzz Cincy .

 Comments / 0